The pace of evolution

 (perhaps fewer than 100,000 years for significant change)?

-In the above example, we see the descendent preserved in a layer directly after the ancestor, showing a big change in a short time, with no transitional forms.
+In the above example, we see the descendant preserved in a layer directly after the ancestor, showing a big change in a short time, with no transitional forms.